privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

     'privacyidea:PrivacyideaAuthSource',

     /**
      * The URL of the privacyidea server.
-Required.
+     * Required.
      */
     'privacyideaServerURL' => 'https://your.server.com',

     /**
-     * Optionally disable SSL verification.
-This should always be enabled in a productive environment!
+     * Disable SSL verification.
      * Values should be 'true' or 'false'.
 Default is 'true'.
+     *
+     * NOTE: This should always be enabled in a productive environment!
+     *
+     * Optional.
      */
     'sslVerifyHost' => 'true',
     'sslVerifyPeer' => 'true',

     /**
-     * Optionally set the privacyidea realm.
+     * Set the privacyidea realm.
+     * Optional.
      */
     'realm' => '',

     /**
      * Specify the username and password of your service account from privacyIDEA server.
-     * Only required if 'authSourceMode' => 'triggerChallenge'.
+     * Required by the 'triggerChallenge' authentication flow.
      */
-    'serviceAccount'    => 'service',
+    'serviceAccount' => '',
-    'servicePass'       => 'service',
+    'servicePass' => '',

     /**
-     * Optionally set the realm for your service account.
+     * Specify the realm for your service account.
+     * Optional (by the 'triggerChallenge' authentication flow).
      */
     'serviceRealm' => '',

     /**
-     * Required.
-Set one of the following authentication flows:
+     * Choose one of the following authentication flows:
+     *
      * 'sendPassword' - (default) Login interface will contain the username input and a single password/OTP input.
+     *
      * 'triggerChallenge' - Login interface will contain only the username input.
 This mode triggers
      * challenges prior to the login using the configured service account (required).
+     *
      * 'separateOTP' - Login interface will contain 3 inputs for username, password and OTP.
+     *
+     * Required.
      */
     'authenticationFlow' => 'sendPassword',

     /**
      * Set custom hints for the OTP and password fields.